 Outdoor Activities Available

-Activity | Description | Access Points |
+| Activity | Description | Access Points |

-Walking Trails | Explore the Lake Circuit Track (5.4-6km loop) | Lookout car park or main entrance car park |
+| Walking Trails | Explore the Lake Circuit Track, a 5.4-6km loop with scenic views | Lookout car park or main entrance on Lake Road |

-Mountain Biking | Purpose-built trails ranging from easy to expert | Car park at Plantation Rd off SH3 |
+| Mountain Biking | Enjoy trails ranging from beginner to expert levels | Car park at Plantation Road off State Highway 3 |

 Environment and Wildlife

-As you explore the area, you'll notice:
+As you wander the area, you’ll encounter:

 Photography Tips and Best Spots